 Bahrain, Iraq, Jordan, Kuwait, Lebanon, Oman, Palestine, Qatar, Saudi Arabia, Syria, United Arab Emirates and Yemen.

 Central Asian Football Association CAFA

-Afghanistan, Iran, Kyrgyzstan, Tajikstan, Turkmenistan and Uzbekistan.
+Afghanistan, Iran, Kyrgyzstan, Tajikistan, Turkmenistan and Uzbekistan.

 South Asian Football Federation SAFF

-Bangladesh, Bhutan, India, Maldives, Nepal, Pakistan, and Sri Lanka Asean Football Federation AFF Australia, Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Singapore, Thailand, Timor-Leste and Viet Nam.
+Bangladesh, Bhutan, India, Maldives, Nepal, Pakistan, and Sri Lanka ASEAN Football Federation AFF Australia, Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Singapore, Thailand, Timor-Leste and Vietnam.